-- The Last Resort Recovery has added a COVID-19 screening that has been added into our Electronic Health Records System (EHR) and integrated completely into our pre-admissions process.
-This screening is a hybrid of the Center for Disease Control (CDC) and World Health Organization's COVID-19 screenings.
+The Last resort will continue to conduct a COVID-19 screening that has been added into our Electronic Health Records System (EHR) and integrated completely into our pre-admissions process.
+This screening is a hybrid of the Center for Disease Control (CDC) and World health Organization's COVID-19 screenings.
 The screening is built around the following criteria: Recent travel, level of recent social interaction, and COVID-19 symptomatology.

-- Family members or non-staff transportation for clients admitting to our facility will not be allowed to leave their vehicles or spend an extended period of time on campus.
-This will be communicated prior to admission.
+Family members or non-staff transportation for clients admitting to our facility will not be allowed to leave their vehicles or spend an extended period fo time on campus.
+This will be comunicated prior to admission.

-- Our admissions team will continue to monitor and take direction from the CDC, DSHS, and our own Medical Director to make any needed adjustments as the pandemic unfolds to continue to ensure we are admitting appropriate clients, and keeping our milieu and staff as safe as possible.
+Our admissions team will continue to monitor and take direction from the CDC, DSHS, and our own Medical Director to make any needed adjustments as the pandemic continues to unfold to ensure we are admitting appropriate clients and keeping our milieu and staff as safe as possible.

 For Our Physical Plant

-- We continue to communicate proactively with residents, staff, and other visitors regarding facility visitation policies and restrictions that may result based on the recommendations of the local health department.
+We continue to communicate proactively with residents, staff, and families regarding facility visitation policies.
+The restrictions we have in place are in accordance with the recommendations of local and state health departments.

-- We have increased our supplies orders on items like disinfecting agents, paper towels, toilet paper, hand soap, bleach, surface, and floor cleaners.
+We have increased our supply orders on items like: face masks, disinfecting agents, paper towels, toilet paper, hand soap, bleach, surface, and floor cleaners.

 For Our Clients

-- If a client in our facility is meeting dangerously high levels of symptomatology, we will take the following steps:
+If a client in our facility is displaying COVID-19 like symptoms, we will take the following steps: